 The AHC comments on that proposed rule can be found here.
 The DOL is expected to release the final rule some time in December.

 The wage rule changes the way wage rates are calculated for H-2B workers.
-Currently, employers are required to pay H-2B and American workers recruited in connection with an H-2B job application either the prevailing wage, the federal minimum wage, the state minimum wage or the local minimum wage whichever is highest.
+Currently, employers are required to pay H-2B and American workers recruited in connection with an H-2B job application either the prevailing wage, the federal minimum wage, the state minimum wage, or the local minimum wage whichever is highest.
 The rule makes changes to how the prevailing wage is determined.
+Any worker whose wage doesn’t meet these requirements is free to report their employers to the appropriate authority.
+They are protected from any form of workplace retaliation, whether it be dismissal or reduction in hours, and can contact a whistleblower attorney if they believe they are being subjected to this.

 The wage rule would base the prevailing wage on the highest of the following: